 Rosemary Extract vs. Natural Flavor

-While all other generations selected ‘no preference’ most frequently, the selection of ‘rosemary extract’ was higher than that of ‘natural flavor’ for those stating a preference.
-This shows that when comparing similarly functioning ingredients, most consumers prefer to know the specific description of the ingredient.
+While all other generations selected ‘no preference’ most frequently in 2017, the selection of ‘rosemary extract’ was higher than that of ‘natural flavor’ for those stating a preference.
+However, our 2018 research found that all generations were more similar with each other in their preferences, showing alignment between generations.

 In 2018, we also found that there is a higher preference for natural flavor rather than rosemary extract within the U.S. Globally, three out of four consumers preferred rosemary extract over natural flavor.
 These strong sentiments indicate that label preferences depend largely on the consumer and their perception.

 1. Kalsec conducted online surveys in 2017 of over 2,000 U.S. consumers ages 18 and over.

 2. Kalsec conducted online surveys in 2018 in Australia, Brazil, Canada, China, France, Germany, India, Italy, Mexico, Thailand, the United Kingdom and the United States with 500 consumers from each country ages 18 and over.

 3. Consumer Expenditures Survey (CEX).
 (2019, September 10).
 Retrieved from https://www.bls.gov/cex/tables.htm For CEX data, Millennials are defined as born in 1981 or later, Gen X are defined as born between 1965-1980, Baby Boomers are defined as born between 1946-1964, and the Silent Generation as data combined for consumers born in 1945 or earlier.
 As of 2018, the Millennial definition includes some Gen Z data.
 However, as Gen Z is generally referred to as anyone born in or after 1996, the oldest Gen Z consumers were 22 years old and therefore a minor influence on the aggregated expenditures.